Akitsuyoshi/solo-mvp-desktop/README.md

 `$ yarn build`

 ###  Contribution
-If you are interested in this app, please contact me anytime at [twitter] (https://twitter.com/Akitsuyoshi244).
+If you are interested in this app, please contact me anytime at [twitter](https://twitter.com/Akitsuyoshi244).